 In my professional training I have obtained specialized experience working with adult and teen individuals.
-I have vast experience working with members of the LGBTQ+ communities and Latin@ communities.
+I have vast experience working with members of the LGBTQ+ communities and Latinx communities.
 I hold a degree in (get ready, it's a long one...)
-'Marriage and Family Therapy with an emphasis in Latin@ Communities'.
+'Marriage and Family Therapy with an emphasis in Latinx Communities'.
 My education and experience have prepared me to work well with others who might identify differently than me.
 As a therapist, it is important to acknowledge the ways in which I am privileged - I don't pretend to be colorblind or ignorant to our differences.
 I am very aware it can be difficult for a person of color to see a white therapist.
 Differences should be explored and celebrated, and I encourage discussions about privilege, identity, and intersectionality in my office.

 SPIRITUAL & EXISTENTIAL EXPLORATION